-I have had discussions with a number of clients recently about whether you can have matrix management or matrix working without a formal matrix organisational structure.
+I have had discussions with a number of clients recently about whether you can have matrix management or matrix working without a formal matrix organizational structure.

-In my mind there is a clear distinction between matrix working and a matrix organisation structure.
-Matrix working is very common, I might even say inevitable in large complex organisations.
-People are increasingly working across organisational and functional boundaries, in multi site, often very diverse teams, sometimes operating globally and certainly operating across the traditional “vertical” aspects of the organisation – this is clearly matrix working.
+In my mind there is a clear distinction between matrix working and a matrix organization structure.
+Matrix working is very common, I might even say inevitable in large complex organizations.
+People are increasingly working across organizational and functional boundaries, in multi site, often very diverse teams, sometimes operating globally and certainly operating across the traditional “vertical” aspects of the organization – this is clearly matrix working.
 It is matrix working because we have multiple, competing priorities to take into account.

 A formal matrix structure gives a reporting line to back up the multiple priorities, but sometimes that is just not necessary and just adds complexity.
 Perhaps we use the matrix structure too easily to compensate for managers not being successful at finding new ways to exercise power and influence in matrix working.
 We fall back on traditional hierarchal reporting, which may be irrelevant to the performance of the task.

-Matrix organisation structures are a further step in creating a traditional hierarchy around what have become much more flexible ways of working, and may actually be counter productive.
+Matrix organization structures are a further step in creating a traditional hierarchy around what have become much more flexible ways of working, and may actually be counter productive.

 Do you think the matrix structure helps in matrix working?